-According to this provision, the financial interests paid to the shareholders of the company established in Algeria are deductible from the IBS tax base, however, they remain within the limit of the amount that could have been obtained by applying the average rate communicated by Bank of Algeria.
-This measure makes it possible to avoid over-indebtedness of the company and negatively impact the taxable income of the company.
+According to this provision, the financial interests paid to the shareholders of the company established in Algeria are deductible from the IBS tax base; however, they remain within the limit of the amount that could have been obtained by applying the average rate communicated by Bank of Algeria.
+This measure makes it possible to avoid over-indebtedness of the company and negatively impacting the taxable income of the company.

 Controlled foreign companies (CFCs)